0xzer0x/athany/README.md

 ## License

-Distributed under the GNU GPL v3.
-See `LICENSE.md` for more information.
+Distributed under the MIT License.
+See `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>